FYSETC/FYSETC-Voron-0.2-Pro/0.2 R1/README.md

 ## Connect via Ethernet

 The control board defaults to obtain IP automatically, make sure your router can provide DHCP service normally.
-You only need to plug in the Internet cable, and when you see the green and yellow lights on, Indicates that it is connected to the network.
+You only need to plug in the Internet cable, and when you see the green and yellow lights on, indicates that it is connected to the network.

 You have two methods to login the mainsail webpage: